The Ugly Truth About Love

 "You want what?!?!
 Have you EVEN read the story?"

 "Of course I have silly," she quipped back.
-"It is beautiful and romantic and is every woman's dream."
+"It is a beautiful and romantic story and it's every woman's dream."

-"What the fuck are you talking about?!?!
+"What are you talking about?!?!
 The relationship lasted less than a week, three people were murdered, and Romeo and Juliet each committed suicide.
 Is that your idea of romance?!?!"

 They each picked up their drink and moved to the other side of the bar.